-1) Work to manipulate a man, instead of setting the foundation for a good relationship by being genuine and letting things develop in their own time.
+1) Work to manipulate a man instead of setting the foundation for a good relationship by being genuine and letting things develop in their own time.

 2) Settle for less than you deserve hoping he will come around.

 This is because You have been unconsciously programmed to put yourself last.
 And the more you settle for less, the harder it is to see the inequities or to extricate yourself from an unbalanced relationship.
 What you can’t see is that “making it work” is both breaking your heart and chipping away at your self-worth, one compromise at a time.

 Here is the truth, as I know it—

-When you give up the Good Daughter role with mom and yourself – you can embrace your inner feminine power.
-That power is whole, multidimensional and SEXY!
+When you give up the Good Daughter role with Mom and yourself – you can embrace your inner feminine power.
+That power is whole, multidimensional, and SEXY!
 It starts with you.

 Your essential feminine essence is your truth and your power.
 Get in touch with her and leave the lies behind for good.
 You are so much more than good, daughter.